eunjae-lee/dotfiles/post.md

 gh auth login
 ```

-Once you're logged in, let's create a `dotfiles` repo on your GitHub and push
-the existing local repository to it.
+Once you're logged in, let's create a ﻿`dotfiles` repository on your GitHub account and push the existing local repository to it.

 ```sh
 cd ~/workspace/dotfiles
 gh repo create
 ```

-And then follow the steps from there, and choose to push existing repository to
-the newly created remote repository.
+Follow the steps provided and choose to push the existing repository to the newly created GitHub repository.

 ## Keeping dotfiles up-to-date

-Now that you made the symlinks, whenever you update `~/.zshrc` or
-`~/.gitconfig`, the files within the `~/workspace/dotfiles` will change.
-Then
-you need to go to the repo and commit the change from time to time.
+After creating symlinks, any updates made to `﻿~/.zshrc` or `﻿~/.gitconfig` will automatically change the corresponding files in `﻿~/workspace/dotfiles`.
+Therefore, you will need to periodically go to the repository and commit the changes.

 ## Setup Node.js

-By default, MacOS includes Node.js.
-However, you need a version manager for
-Node.js.
-There are lots of different versions of Node.js and you want to install
-many, and want to switch from one to another easily.
-That's what version
-managers are for.
-There are `nvm` and `nodenv`.
-Personally I use `asdf`. `asdf`
-is not specific to Node.js but it's a general tool to manage versions of many
-different things.
-So we will install `asdf` first, and then install
-`asdf-nodejs` plugin.
+Although Node.js is included by default in MacOS, you need a version manager for Node.js.
+There are many version managers available, such as ﻿`nvm` and ﻿`nodenv`.
+Personally, I prefer using ﻿`asdf`, which is a general tool for managing versions of various software.
+To begin, install ﻿`asdf` and then add the `﻿asdf-nodejs` plugin using the following commands:

 ```sh
 brew install asdf